dmidlo/histdata.com-tools/docs/temporal-orchestration-runtime-runbook.md

 remaining runtime PIDs are treated as smoke failures.
 These release gates are not default pytest tests, so missing Temporal executables fail the explicit smoke command instead of appearing as skipped tests in the normal suite.

+Windows bundled wheels are currently install/CLI-only for the release gate.
+The Windows job still verifies installability, bundled resource metadata, the Temporal executable version, and console entry points, then runs `scripts/smoke_runtime_install.py --windows-runtime-diagnostic` to collect the worker-start boundary evidence.
+Issue #314 records the supported matrix and
+blocker: on GitHub-hosted `windows-2022` with CPython `3.12.10`, `temporalio==1.28.0`, `nexus-rpc==1.4.0`, Temporal CLI `1.7.2`, Temporal Server
+`1.31.1`, and UI `2.49.1`, direct `Client.connect`, `Worker(...)`, lane
+`worker.run()` probes, and foreground/supervised single-worker probes pass, but the full supervised worker fleet exits before Python logging with `3221225794` / `0xC0000142`.
+Restore the Windows worker-starting smoke only after that native startup path is fixed upstream or isolated locally.

 The external HistData.com smoke remains available as an operator gate through `scripts/smoke_runtime_install.py --live-runtime-smoke`.
 That command uses a